CAKE-DRI/CAKE-DRI.github.io/README.md

 <!-- What is a DRI project?
 Who do we want to add to here? -->

+If your project is not enlisted yet or you want to make changes to your existing project description, first of all search for the DRI funding stream supporting you.
+At the moment, we have

+- Systems
+- New approaches to software
+- New approaches to skills
+- Embedded GPU CSE
+- RTP Skills, hubs and platforms

+If your rubric is not here, please contact the cake-management@mlist.is.ed.ac.uk.

+Every rubric has its own subdirectory under `collections`.
+Per project, there should be one .md file which is simple markup.

-Create a new `.md` file under `collections/_projects` for your project, using the following template:
+If your project is not there yet, create a new `.md` file under `collections/_projects` for your project, using the following template:
 ```bash
 ---
 title: "Project"